Manage Work Types in Sprinklr WFM

 • Scenario: A sudden product issue leads to an unexpected spike in incoming traffic volume.

-Follow these steps to edit a Workload:
+Follow these steps to edit a Work Type:

 1. Go to Workforce Manager persona on the Launchpad.